iridium-browser/iridium-browser-ubuntu/services/service_manager/README.md

 * Brokers interface requests between service instances, enforcing static capability policies declared by the services involved.
 * Launches and manages the lifecycle of services and processes.
-* Isolates service instances and interface requests among them according to user identity.
+* Isolates service instances and interface requests among them.
 * Tracks running service instances and exposes privileged APIs for querying system state.